Gelatin Bubbles

 image of a gelatin balloon that was coated in too much shortening which prevented the gelatin from properly coating it

-You’ll either end up with white cloudy spots on your gelatin bubbles or uncovered batches of balloon.
+You’ll either end up with white cloudy spots on your gelatin bubbles or uncovered batches of balloons.
 And no one wants that!!

 image of a gelatin balloon that was coated in too much shortening which caused white spots on the gelatin bubble once it dried